DICE: Data-Efficient Clinical Event Extraction with Generative Models: Clinical Domain Event Extraction

 \subsection{Task Formulation}

-We divide the event extraction task into Event Trigger Detection (ED) and Event Argument Extraction (EAE) and formulate a pipeline where the triggers extracted during the ED task are used as part of the inputs for the EAE task.
-The ED subtask takes an sentence (\textsc{passage}) as input to extract event triggers and predict event types.
-The trigger must be a sub-sequence of the input passage and the event type must be one of the $n_{event\_type}$ pre-defined types.
-The EAE subtask takes a tuple of \textsc{(passage, event trigger, event type)} as input, and extracts arguments from \textsc{passage} and predicts the argument role.
-Each event type holds a pool of $n_{arg\_role}^{event\_type}$ argument roles as defined in the event ontology.
+We follow the framework of prior works that decomposes the EE task into Event Detection (ED) and Event Argument Extraction (EAE), while introducing our novel Mention Identification module as an auxiliary task performed alongside both the ED and EAE modules.
+ED subtask takes a sentence \texttt{(passage)} as input to extract event triggers and predict event types.
+The trigger must be a sub-sequence of the \texttt{passage} and the event type must be one of the $n_{event\_type}$ pre-defined types.
+The EAE subtask takes a tuple of \texttt{(passage, event trigger, event type)}, and extracts arguments from \texttt{passage} and predicts the argument role.
+Each event type holds a pool of $n_{arg\_role}^{event\_type}$ argument roles as defined in the event ontology.\looseness=-1